LightBurnSoftware/Documentation/CreatePowerScale.md

 LightBurn "remembers" the Power Scale for each square from the original row.
 So you only need to set the layer speed and power.

 Note that this will give you a test matrix that has power along X and speed along Y.

+**A note for DSP users:**

+If you have a Ruida or other DSP controller, Power Scale ramps the power between Min Power and Max Power, and Min Power must be high enough for your tube to fire.
+Every tube has a slightly different firing point, but for the sake of this example, let's call it 10%.
+If your Min Power setting is 10%, and your Max Power setting is 80%, the Power Scale parameter is like a slider between those two numbers: a scale of 0% in this case means "use Min Power" (10%), a scale of 50% is "half way from Min Power to Max Power" (half way between 10 and 80 is 45), and a scale of 100% means "use Max Power", or 80% in this case.
+This makes it a little bit trickier when setting up a grid for testing, but it's still quite useful.